UNIVERSAL-IT-SYSTEMS/alienumber/README.md

 ![alienumber](https://rawgit.com/drom/alienumber/master/alienumber.svg)

-If you know how to encode any number >1000 using this key, file an issue.
+If you know how to encode any human number >1000 using this key, file an issue.

 Provide the number and the alienumber image.